Population: 1.89 million - Northern Ireland Statistics and Research Agency (NISRA) est. 2021.

 Longest river: River Bann (129km)

 Government: Part of the United Kingdom of Great Britain and Northern Ireland (also comprising England, Scotland and Wales).
-Prime Minister David Cameron (Conservative).
-Secretary of Sate Theresa Villiers MP (head of the Northern Ireland Office).
-There are 18 NI MPs.
-Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's five MPs do not take their seats at Westminster.
+Prime Minister Boris Johnson (Conservative).
+Secretary of Sate Brandon Lewis MP (head of the Northern Ireland Office).
+There are 18 NI MPs; DUP 8, Sinn Fein 7, SDLP 2, Alliance 1.
+Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's MPs do not take their seats at Westminster.

-Northern Ireland Assembly: (devolved power-sharing government at Stormont with specific powers including health, education, environment and local economy).
-108 Members of the Legislative Assembly (MLAs).
-First Minister Peter Robinson MLA MP (Democratic Unionist Party).
-Deputy First Minister Martin McGuinness MP (Sinn Fein).
+Northern Ireland Assembly: (devolved power-sharing government at Stormont with specific powers including policing & justice, health, education, environment and local economy).
+90 Members of the Legislative Assembly (MLAs).
+First Minister (Sinn Fein) and Deputy First Minister (DUP) positions vacant as of 9 May 2022.

-Political Parties (top six in order of Assembly's public vote): Democratic Unionist Party (Unionist), Sinn Fein (Nationalist), Ulster Unionist (Unionist), Social Democratic and Labour Party (Nationalist), Alliance, Traditional Unionist Voice (Unionist).
+Political Parties (top six in order of Assembly's May 2022 public vote): Sinn Fein (27 Nationalist), Democratic Unionist Party (25 Unionist), Alliance (17), Ulster Unionist (9 Unionist), Social Democratic and Labour Party (8 Nationalist), Traditional Unionist Voice (1 Unionist), People Before Profit (1), Independent Unionist (2).